Is there really someone for everyone? Some would say so with over seven billion people in the world roughly split 50/50 between women and men.

 I've witnessed seemingly normal, decently attractive people miss their golden window for finding someone.
 We can argue how big the golden window is, but the fact remains that most people go through their first serious relationship before their mid 30s.
 I do hope that age is just a number.

 The following is a list of issues that prevent connections from being made.
-Please let me know if you agree or disagree.
+I believe there is someone for everyone.
+But we throw up too many roadblocks.

 * Too nasty.
 I don't mean nasty in the ugly sense given how many of the most interesting looking folks find someone.
 I mean nasty in personality.
 There are some folks who are serious black clouds.
 Everything is negative in their eyes.
 They love to put people down.
 They love to pick fights and carp over the silliest of things.
 They love to complain about this and that.
 No wonder why they're constantly at risk of being fired at work and are perpetually single after work.